 (a) Form and Content.

-(1) A final order of the commission shall be in writing and signed by a majority of the commissioners.
+(1) A final order of the commission will be in writing and signed by a majority of the commissioners.

-(2) A final order shall include findings of fact and conclusions of law separately stated and may incorporate findings of fact and conclusions of law proposed within a proposal for decision.
+(2) A final order will include findings of fact and conclusions of law separately stated and may incorporate findings of fact and conclusions of law proposed within a proposal for decision.

-(3) Findings of fact, if set forth in statutory language, shall be accompanied by a concise and explicit statement of the underlying facts supporting the findings.
+(3) Findings of fact, if set forth in statutory language, will be accompanied by a concise and explicit statement of the underlying facts supporting the findings.

-(4) The final order shall comply with the requirements of §22.262(b) of this title (relating to Commission Action After a Proposal for Decision).
+(4) The final order will comply with the requirements of §22.262 of this title (relating to Commission Action After a Proposal for Decision).

 (b) Notice.
-Parties shall be notified of the commission’s final order as required by APA.
+Parties will be notified of the commission’s final order as required by the APA and §22.74 of this title (relating to Service of Pleadings and Documents) to the extent that provision does not conflict with the APA.

 (c) Effective Date of Order.
-Unless otherwise stated, the date a final order is signed is the effective date of that order, and such date shall be stated therein.
+Unless otherwise stated, the date a final order is signed is the effective date of that order, and such date will be stated therein.

 (d) Date That an Order is Signed.
 An order is signed on the date shown on the order.
-If a sworn motion filed under APA §2001.142(c) is granted, with or without commission action, then, regardless of the date shown on the order, the date that the commission’s order is considered to be signed shall be the date specified in that sworn motion as the date that the movant received the order or obtained actual knowledge of the order.
+If a sworn motion filed under APA §2001.142(c) is granted, with or without commission action, then, regardless of the date shown on the order, the date that the commission’s order is considered to be signed is the date specified in that sworn motion as the date that the movant received the order or obtained actual knowledge of the order.
 If more than one sworn motion is granted, then the date that the commission’s order is considered to be signed is the latest date specified in any such granted motions.

 (e) Reciprocity of Final Orders Between States.
 After reviewing the facts and the issues presented, a final order may be adopted by the commission even though it is inconsistent with the commission’s procedural or substantive rules provided that the final order, or the portion thereof that is inconsistent with commission rules, is a final order, or a part thereof, rendered by a regulatory agency of some state other than the State of Texas and provided further that the number of customers in Texas affected by the final order is no more than the lesser of either 1,000 customers or 10% of the total number of customers of the affected utility.